 This committee gives statements on research related to animals used for scientific research or teaching falling outside the purview of the Act on the Protection of Animals Used for Scientific or Educational Purposes for which researchers want an ethics review.

 The committee does not deal with medical or non-medical research conducted on human beings.

-The committee offers consultation in matters relating to research ethics, and provides advice for solving research ethics problems on the campus.
+The committee’s statements and activities guide the ethical development of research on animals.
+The committee also offers consultation in matters relating to research ethics, and provides advice for solving research ethics problems.

 Clinical Instructor Laura Hänninen.

 Specialist (Research Services) Seija Oikarinen, PhD.
 Contact by email!

 Research Ethics Committee on Animal Research meetings scheduled for 2022 are as follows:

 The requests for a statement that applicants wish to submit for processing in the meetings must be sent as one PDF document no later than two weeks before the meeting in question.

 The committee recommends that the requests for a statement are submitted before conducting the research.

 If you have any questions, please contact the committee secretary via email.